 “WHEREAS, It appears that a different plan of organization for our colored membership would bring further great advance on soul-winning endeavors, therefore

 “WE RECOMMEND, That in the unions where the colored constituency is considered by the union conference committee to be sufficiently large, and where the financial income and leniency warrant, colored conferences be organized.”

-“And the Lord has actually blessed,” he continued. “… At the time that regional conferences were started 75 years ago, there were only about 18,000, black Seventh-day Adventists in North America.
-Today, just counting the ones in regional conferences, there are about 320,000 people … which means the work among African Americans and regional conferences has increased 16 times, whereas the work in the rest of North America has grown at a respectable four times.
+Despite the racial separation, "the Lord has actually blessed,” Edmond said. “… At the time that regional conferences were started 75 years ago, there were only about 18,000, black Seventh-day Adventists in North America.
+Today, just counting the ones in regional conferences, there are about 320,000 people, … which means the work among African Americans and regional conferences has increased 16 times, whereas the work in the rest of North America has grown at a respectable four times.
 So, the rate of growth in regional conferences is four times the rate of the rest of the work in North America.”

-Edmond described himself as a third-generation Seventh-day Adventist and a product of its educational system.
+Edmond described himself as a third-generation Seventh-day Adventist and a product of the church's educational system.
 He is in his 41st year as an Adventist minister and loves the church dearly, he said.